united-neux/CAD_to_OpenMC/docs/source/index.rst

 creating OpenMC-ready surface meshes from a CAD-generated representation of the geometry in the form of a .step (or .stp)-file.

-Check out the :doc:`source/usage` section for further information, including :doc:`source/install`.
+Check out the :doc:`usage` section for further information, including :doc:`install`.

 .. note::